LINCHPIN

 Rural congregation closures Accelerating Unprecedented pace since 2015

 Family.
 The family is the first and most consequential mediating institution.
-It is within the family that a child first encounters authority, learns to subordinate impulse to obligation, practices sharing and sacrifice, and develops the emotional regulation that every subsequent institution will require.
-The research on this point is overwhelming and uncontested across ideological lines: children raised in stable two-parent households outperform children raised in every other family structure on virtually every measurable outcome—educational attainment, physical health, mental health, lifetime earnings, incarceration risk, and the probability of forming stable families of their own.
-Research by Ron Haskins and Isabel Sawhill at the Brookings Institution, corroborated by W. Bradford Wilcox and Wendy Wang at the Institute for Family Studies, has demonstrated that 97 percent of young adults who follow the "success sequence"—completing high school, working full-time, and marrying before having children—avoid poverty.9 In Oklahoma, 40 percent of children are born to unmarried parents.
+Within the family, a child first encounters authority, learns to subordinate impulse to obligation, practices sharing and sacrifice, and develops the emotional regulation that every subsequent institution will require.
+The research on this point is overwhelming and uncontested across ideological lines: children raised in stable two-parent households outperform children raised in every other family structure on virtually every measurable outcome, including educational attainment, physical health, mental health, lifetime earnings, incarceration risk, and the probability of forming stable families of their own.
+Research by Ron Haskins and Isabel Sawhill at the Brookings Institution, corroborated by W. Bradford Wilcox and Wendy Wang at the Institute for Family Studies, demonstrated that 97 percent of young adults who follow the "success sequence" (completing high school, working full-time, and marrying before having children) avoid poverty.9 In Oklahoma, 40 percent of children are born to unmarried parents.
 The single-parent household rate has doubled since 1970.
 The divorce rate, while declining from its peak, remains well above pre-1960 levels.
-These are not lifestyle variations.
-They are measurable predictors of diminished flourishing for the children involved.
+These are measurable predictors of diminished flourishing for the children involved.

 When mediating institutions weaken, families lose the ecosystem that makes flourishing possible.
-The individual is left facing the market and the state alone—and neither institution is designed to form character, sustain marriages, or raise children.
+The individual faces the market and the state alone, and neither institution is designed to form character, sustain marriages, or raise children.

-The cumulative effect of these declines is not merely social inconvenience.
-It is structural failure.
-When mediating institutions weaken, the individual is left facing the market and the state alone—and neither institution is designed to form character, sustain marriages, or raise children.
+The cumulative effect of these declines is structural failure.
+When mediating institutions weaken, the individual faces the market and the state alone, and neither institution is designed to form character, sustain marriages, or raise children.
 The market can provide goods and services.
 The state can provide transfer payments and regulatory frameworks.
-But neither can do what a functioning family does, what a vibrant congregation does, what a civic association does: form persons who are capable of self-governance, mutual obligation, and the sustained cooperative effort that every form of human community requires.
+Neither can do what a functioning family does, what a vibrant congregation does, what a civic association does: form persons who are capable of self-governance, mutual obligation, and the sustained cooperative effort that every form of human community requires.

-This is not a left-right problem, though partisans on both sides consistently misdiagnose it as one.
+Partisans on both sides consistently misdiagnose this as a left-right problem.
 Technocratic progressivism responds to institutional decline by expanding state programs designed to replace the functions that mediating institutions once performed: government-funded pre-K to replace the formation that stable families provide, social services to replace the mutual aid that churches and civic associations once organized, workforce development programs to replace the character formation that employer-community bonds once reinforced.
-The programs are well-intentioned and occasionally effective, but they cannot replace what they are attempting to substitute.
+The programs are well-intentioned and occasionally effective, but they cannot replace what they attempt to substitute.
 A government program can provide childcare; it cannot form a child's character.
 A social worker can connect a family to resources; she cannot rebuild the web of relationships that makes a neighborhood function.

 SEED rejects both errors.
-The crisis of mediating institutions requires neither expanding the state to replace them nor celebrating the market forces that erode them.
-It requires strengthening the institutions themselves—deliberately, strategically, and with rigorous measurement of results.
+The crisis of mediating institutions requires strengthening the institutions themselves, deliberately, strategically, and with rigorous measurement of results.

 04